zonemaster/zonemaster/docs/specifications/tests/DNSQueryAndResponseDefaults.md

     fetched.
   * CNAME records are ignored unless the query type is CNAME.

-* When the test case specification states that CNAME chains are to be followed in the the answer section, these are the default criteria for the chain to be
+* When the test case specification states that a CNAME chain is to be followed, the default handling is to look for a valid CNAME chain in the answer section and fetch all records in that chain.
+The records in the chain are arranged in the logical order.
+These are the default criteria for a CNAME chain to be
-  fetched:
+  valid:
   * The first CNAME in the chain must match the query name.
   * The last record in the chain must either be a CNAME or a record matching the query type.